Dmunch04/Nex/README.md

 ## Nex
 The Nex programming language.
 High-level, compiled and weird.
-Written in Python
+Written in Python.

 ### Example
 Here's a simple example of Nex